gojiplus/abbyyR/Readme.md

 ```

 ### Running
-To use the package, set application id and password via the `setapp` function.
+To use the package, first set application id and password via the `setapp` function.

 ```{r}
 setapp(c("app_id", "app_password"))